brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 }
 ```

-To control the synchronization context, `ConfigureAwait` is available just like on `Task`.
+To control the synchronization context, `ConfigureAwait` is available, just like on `Task`.

 ```cs
 await foreach (var item in GetXYZAsync().ConfigureAwait(false))